varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Layouts.md

 follows: ApplicationRoot
 ---

-At this point in the documentation, we have discussed ${DocsLink("pages", "routing")} (the final UI presented to the user for a specific route) and ${DocsLink("the application root", "application-root")} (the composable entry point for all pages).
+At this point in the documentation, we have discussed ${DocsLink("pages", "routing")} (the unique UI presented to the user for a specific route) and ${DocsLink("the application root", "application-root")} (the composable entry point for all pages).

-There is one more layer in between both of them that is useful: the page layout.
+There is one more useful layer in between: the page layout.

 A page's layout owns the common UI and structure that lives across multiple pages on your site.
 For example, if you have a nav header and footer in your site, they will be declared in your layout.